 - A single contact either from or to a station opertaing from or adacent to (within 100m of, or at the camping area of) a backcountry hut is all it takes to 'bag' that hut and add it to your tally.

 - A single contact either from or to a conservation area is all it takes to 'bag' that park and add it to your tally.

 - A single contact either from (i.e. on the ground on, within the inter-tidal zone of, or on a craft tied to a mooring, wharf, jetty, or anchorage adjacent to) the island.
 For islands linked to the mainland at low tide, the island's intertidal zone can be considered to start at the half-way point between the mainland and island high-tide mark.

-- A single contact from within 500m of a lake is all it takes to 'bag' that lake and add it to your tally.
-Two contacts are required for the NZART award.
+- Two contacts from within 500m of a lake is all it takes to 'bag' that lake and add it to your tally.
 Chasers require just one contact.

 - You will receive activator points for activating a location once per UTC calendar year.
 Reactiviating it within the year is a valid activation but will not add to your points.

 - You will receive chaser points for chasing a location once per UTC calendar day.
 Contacting another operator at the same location on the same day is a valid contact, but will not add to your chaser points.

 - The first person to bag a hut, park or island gets bragging rights for having activated that location.